Colman-spelt-without-an-E/stonks/README.md

 The naive part of this model is that we only buy/sell 1 share at a time.
 Depending on how close we are to the mean, we should buy/sell different amount of shares.
 This is explored more in [more on moving average using mean reversion strategy](MA_MR.md).

 The graphs above, albeit pretty, paint a very different picture from reality though.
 Even though profits are made using mean reversion strategy with a moving average, things fall apart quickly if we allow the machine to run for another 50 days.
+Here, only the result using the EMA model are shown, but SMA model shows a similar result.

 <p align="center">
   <img src="graphs/ma_mr_exp_goog_N101.png">
 </p>

-Here, only the result using the EMA model are shown, but SMA model shows a similar result.

-Mean reversion with a moving average is... not good.
-At least not good for stocks like Google with a clear trend.
-Recall the pitfall of mean reversion.
+*It's... pretty terrible to say the least*.
+Recall the pitfall of mean reversion, that it exploits price volatility and **expects** the price to return to its mean, so when we have a clear general trend, mean reversion does not perform well.
+Think of it this way: moving average lags behind the real trend.
+This model is susceptible to when mean is not constant.
+So, ironically, it is susceptible to the *moving average* of the real share price.
+Ha ha.

+Instead of an MA model, let's try an...

+### Autoregressive (AR) model